 You’ll still have some volunteer turnover, but you’ll have much less turnover if volunteers are encouraged to “count the cost” ahead of time.

 5. Jesus pointed out the ups and downs.

-Jesus warned his disciples of how the world would react to them, but he also assured them that he would always be with them.
+Jesus warned those he recruited of how the world would react to them, but he also assured them that he would always be with them.
 Without overly dramatizing what can go wrong, paint a realistic picture for your potential volunteers of any dangers or awkward situations they’re likely to face.
 Be honest and open.
 Potential hurdles might actually be positive motivators for some of your volunteers who like to learn new responses to challenging situations.

 Then explain how your church supports its volunteers and prepares them to meet all of these possible challenges.
 People will want to know that they’ll never be left solely to their own devices and that help will always be quickly available.